The role of symmetry and dissipation in biolocomotion: Analysis

-For reasons which will be clear soon, we must have a guarantee that one mass of the equilibrium configuration has a larger $z$-coordinate than the others.
+For reasons which will be clear soon, we must have a guarantee that one mass of the equilibrium configuration has a larger $z$ coordinate than the others.
 Such a guarantee requires that the springs be sufficiently stiff to support the weight.
-This minimum spring stiffness, $\kappa_s$, will implicitly depend on how close to degeneracy the triangle of rest lengths is; this ensures that the actual lengths, $\ell_{k}$, of the energy-minimizing configuration form a non-degenerate triangle.
-The system is invariant under a relabeling of the masses, so without loss of generality we may also assume that $\bar{\ell}_{3} \ge \max(\bar{\ell}_{1},\bar{\ell}_{2})$.
-The idea now is to search for a configuration where the masses $1$ and $2$ `rest on the ground' and $3$ has coordinate $z_3 > 0$ raised above the influence of the ground potential.
-We view this as a singular perturbation problem: when the stiffnesses $\kappa_s, \kappa_{\np}$ are infinite, then the solution is trivially the rigid triangle with sides $\bar{\ell}_{1},\bar{\ell}_{2},\bar{\ell}_{3}$, and resting on the ground $z = 0$.
-By rescaling, we turn it into a regular perturbation problem and apply the implicit function theorem to find a slightly perturbed stable configuration for large but finite $\kappa_s, \kappa_{\np}$.
+This minimum spring stiffness, $\kappa_\s$, will implicitly depend on how close to degeneracy the tetrahedron formed by the rest lengths is; this ensures that the actual lengths, $\ell_{ij}$, of the energy-minimizing configuration form a non-degenerate tetrahedron.
+The idea now is to search for a configuration where the masses $1,2$ and $3$ `rest on the ground' and $4$ has coordinate $z_4 > 0$ raised above the influence of the ground potential.
+We view this as a singular perturbation problem: when the stiffnesses $\kappa_\s, \kappa_{\np}$ are infinite, then the solution is trivially the rigid tetrahedron with side lengths $\bar{\ell}_{ij}$ and resting on the ground, i.e.\ $z_1=z_2=z_3 = 0$.
+By rescaling, we turn it into a regular perturbation problem and apply the implicit function theorem to find a slightly perturbed stable configuration for large but finite $\kappa_\s, \kappa_{\np}$.

 Secondly, the viscous friction is non-degenerate.
-To make this statement precise, recall that the Rayleigh dissipation function of a viscous force is given by~\eqref{eq:Rayleigh-function}, and that it is a quadratic function in the fiber variable $u$.
-As a preliminary result to proving hyperbolic attractivity of the fixed point in Proposition~\ref{prop:stability}, we prove \begin{prop} The total Rayleigh dissipation function $R(q,u)$ is positive definite on the fiber of $T Q/\R$ above $\hat{q}_*$ as found in Proposition~\ref{prop:potential-minimum}. \end{prop}
+As a preliminary result to proving hyperbolic attractivity of the fixed point in Proposition~\ref{prop:stability}, we prove \begin{prop} The matrix $\hat{\nu}$ is positive definite on the vector bundle fiber of $P$ above $s_*$, where $s_*$ is the minimum found in Proposition~\ref{prop:potential-minimum}. \end{prop} The proof is given in Appendix~\ref{app:stability-proofs}.